apple/swift-algorithms/Guides/Unique.md

 The `uniqued()` method returns an array, dropping duplicate elements from a sequence.
-The `uniqued(on:)` method does the same, using the result of the given closure to determine the "uniqueness" of each element.
+The `uniqued(on:)` method does the same, using the result of the given closure, or a key path, to determine the "uniqueness" of each element.

 ```swift
 let numbers = [1, 2, 3, 3, 2, 3, 3, 2, 2, 2, 1]